 Week 10 June 3rd: Designing Games

-Week 10 June 10th: Programming and Designing for VR
+Week 11 June 10th: Programming and Designing for VR (postponed will notify of new date)

 Workshop Zoom Information